jdecouchant/BRB-partially-connected-networks/README.md

   		organization={IEEE}
 	}

+# Deployment code

+The following installation guide for the C++ code has been tested on Ubuntu 20.04.

+TODO

+# Omnet++ - BRB-partially-connected-networks

-The following installation guide has been tested on Ubuntu 20.04.
+The following installation guide for the Omnet++ has been tested on Ubuntu 20.04.

 ## Installation summary